merchium/merchium-advanced-app/README.md

 	- View, create, edit, and delete custom HTML and Smarty 3 content connections to hooks (TemplateHooks)
 	- View, create, edit, and delete payment processors (PaymentProcessors)
 	- Create, edit, and delete webhooks (Webhooks)

-On the app page in your Merchium partner page, you'll see the App key and Client secret values.

 1. Create a config from the provided example: